jlaframboise/ShopifyDeveloperChallenge/README.md

 # Testing
 Backend server+database tests are prodivided, to run:
+First make sure that the backend server is not currently running!
 ### `cd backend`
 ### `npm test`